theresaabl/shared-spaces/TESTING.md

 ## Lighthouse Audit

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (Gitpod/VSCode/etc.), as this can have knock-on effects for performance.
-If you don't have "Lighthouse" in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Unless your project is a single-page application (SPA), you should test Lighthouse Audit results for all of your pages, for both *mobile* and *desktop*.

-**IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.

-⚠️ --- END --- ⚠️

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
 Some warnings are outside of my control, and mobile results tend to be lower than desktop.
-For a future release it would make sense to improve the performance score by optimizing the image sizes, for this release the performance score is fast enough and more importantly the most important pages where data is manipulated do have a good score.
+For a future release it would make sense to improve the performance score by optimizing the image sizes, for this release the performance score is fast enough.
+The most important pages where the data is manipulated do have a good score.

 | Page | Mobile | Desktop |
 | --- | --- | --- |